-Archeological finds on the Golan Heights, which date as far back as the Chalcolithic Age, include Gamla, the Jewish city destroyed by the Romans during the Jewish Revolt between 67 and 70 CE, and Katzerin, the restored city of the Mishnah and Talmud period.
-Adjoining the historic Katzerin is the modern Katzerin, a city of over 30,000, well-known for the winery producing the prize-winning Gamla, Yarden and Golan wines.
+Archeological finds on the Golan Heights, which date as far back as the Chalcolithic Age, include Gamla, the Jewish city destroyed by the Romans during the Jewish Revolt between 67 and 70 CE, and Katzrin, the restored city of the Mishnah and Talmud period.
+Adjoining the historic Katzrin is the modern Katzrin, a city of over 30,000, well-known for the winery producing the prize-winning Gamla, Yarden, and Golan wines.

-Although there are a number of mountains and extinct volcanoes on the eastern side it was the ceasefire agreements between Israel and Syria which defined the eastern border.
-Damascus, the capital of Syria is about fifty kilometers to the east; Kuneitra is immediately across the demilitarized zone.
+Although there are a number of mountains and extinct volcanoes on the eastern side it was the ceasefire agreements between Israel and Syria that defined the eastern border.
+Damascus, the capital of Syria is about fifty kilometers to the east; Kuneitra is immediate across the demilitarized zone.
 Most of the area is mainly a basaltic plateau.
-At its widest point, passing through Katzerin, the heights are twenty four kilometers wide.
+At its widest point, passing through Katzrin, the heights are twenty-four kilometers wide.

 WeatherThe weather in the summer months is peasant during the day and cool in the evening.
 Holiday-makers can enjoy a variety of activities including cherry-picking, hikes in the many streams, and waterfalls bird watching on the cliffs of the Gamla Nature Reserve.
 In the winter months, there can be snow on the northern part of the heights, especially on Mount Hermon where there are facilities for skiing.
 To cater to the many visitors, accommodation is available in hotels, guesthouses, and at private homes offering small but luxurious bed and breakfast suites.

 Snow in Hermon, Golan Heights.
 Photo credit: © Dmitry Mishin